arangodb/docs/3.7/programs-arangod-wal.md

 ---
 # ArangoDB Server WAL Options (MMFiles)

+{% hint 'warning' %}
+The MMFiles storage engine was [removed](appendix-deprecated.html).
+Below options do not have any effect anymore, including in the RocksDB storage engine.
+{% endhint %}

 WAL is an acronym for write-ahead log.

 The write-ahead log is a sequence of logfiles that are written in an append-only